Looking to visit the church?

 We celebrate Holy Eucharist (communion) at every service and every week.
 The congregation as a whole gathers around the altar for communion at the same time.
 Children are included in communion (and may receive the bread and wine if they and the parents desire).

-Getting to know you: Meet our clergy.
-Should you need to be in touch with any of our clergy, you’ll see at least one of them at each service.
+Getting to know you: Meet our rector.
+Should you need to be in touch with our rector, you’ll see her at each service.

 Fellowship: After the Sunday 10:30am service, refreshments are always served in the Auditorium, the large room behind the altar area (go through the arches on either side of the altar).
 You are welcome to come and meet some of our members.